Are you looking for a close and cuddly way to carry your baby? Have you decided to purchase a baby wrap, but don’t know where to begin?

 It’s easy to see that every one of these wraps could be worth adding to your collection.
 If you’re watching your budget or have space restrictions, though, you might not be in the position to bring home one of each.

 If I had to choose only one of these, I’d go for one that’s versatile.
-I would want something that could take me from infanthood all the way into childhood, and suit a variety of carries.
+I would want something that could take me from infanthood all the way into childhood, and suit a variety of carrying styles.

 If you haven’t looked into local babywearing groups, I highly recommend them.
 If you have any additional questions or need demonstrations, they can be an invaluable resource.

-I’d love to hear your experience.
-What have been your go-to purchases?
-What techniques do you use most and what can’t you wait to try?
+What did you think of our baby wrap reviews?
 Leave a comment below — I’m sure there are things I need to add to my own list!